BrickSchema/Brick2-specification-drafting/point-attributes/questions-for-community.md

 	- heating demand (subtype of energy)
 - CO2 Alarm and related Alarms:
 	- do we need more specific subclasses?
 Or is it always clear what a CO2 Alarm is?
+- Alarms:
+    - always boolean/3-valued?
+Need to model the different "statuses" of alarms? how do these relate to enum kinds for statuses